minhthoai104/Thoai_T3C3/README.md

 - 📫 How to reach me **thoaitran.111117@gmail.com**

-- ⚡ Fun fact **I think I am the person who can help people the most.**
+- ⚡ Fun fact **I think I am the one who can laugh the most.**

+- ⚡ My hobbies are listening to music, playing video games(LOL), programming, watching Korean movies, billiards.

 <h3 align="left">Connect with me:</h3>
 <p align="left">